Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Theta -positive representations

 In \cite{GLW}, Guichard, Labourie and Wienhard show that $\Theta$-positive representations are $\Theta$-Anosov, thus discrete and faithful, and that, in fact, for the four families of semisimple Lie groups $G$ listed in \Cref{classification} above, there are higher-rank Teichm\"{u}ller spaces in the character variety:

-\begin{theorem}[Guichard--Labourie--Wienhard, Theorem A in \cite{GLW}] Let $G$ be a semisimple Lie group that admits a $\Theta$-positive structure.
+\begin{theorem}[Guichard--Labourie--Wienhard, Thm.
+A in \cite{GLW}]\labelx{GLW_conjecture} Let $G$ be a semisimple Lie group that admits a $\Theta$-positive structure.
 Then there exists a connected component of the representation variety $\mathcal{R}(S_g,G)$ that consists solely of discrete and faithful representations. \end{theorem}